 Root Canal Treatments

 A tooth is generally assessed to require root canal treatment when a patient feels painful sensations and moderate to severe sensitivity to hot and cold.
 After a complete endodontic assessment (percussion, bite, cold testing), it will be decided whether root canal treatment is necessary.
 Treatment options may include no treatment, waiting for the development of symptoms or tooth extraction.
-Root canal treatment may take from 1 to several appointments depending on the difficulty of the case.
+Root canal treatment may take from one to several appointments depending on the difficulty and complexity of the case.
 Once treatment has begun, it is absolutely necessary that the treatment be completed and that the patient follow all prescribed instructions.

 During the procedure, a rubber dam will be used as this ensures adequate isolation of the tooth preventing any contamination and also protects the patient from swallowing any foreign materials.
 Local anesthetic will be administered prior to the placement of the rubber dam.

 The tooth is accessed from the top surface with any caries removed from the entrance of the pulp chamber.
 The pulp chamber is fully unroofed, the canal orifices are found and accessed with miniature files.
 The lengths of all the canals are determined and a rotary file machine is then used to clean and shape the canals.
 A cleaning solution is used throughout the process.
 Once adequately cleaned and shaped, the canals are filled with a plasticized/rubberized material.
 The canal orifices are then sealed with a composite material.